 Why is Lancaster General Health Concerned About it?

-Domestic Violence is a public health issue.
-It impacts more women than heart disease, diabetes or cancer.
+Domestic violence is a public health issue that impacts more women than heart disease, diabetes or cancer.
 In fact, it is so common the American Medical Association urges all medical providers to ask all of their female patients about domestic violence.

 Become a Resource